The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

 \subsection{Bayesian parametric setting}

-Importantly, we will see that the separation principle applies in the Bayesian setting regardless of the data set size.
-This is first discussed in a parametric scenario where $\theta$ is still finite-dimensional but now represents a random vector.\\ Our assumptions (that will be relaxed later on) is that the system that generates the output data is still defined by a parametric structure $f$.
-But now it depends on a random (in place of deterministic) vector $\theta$ of known probability density function (pdf) $p(\theta)$.
-The stochastic system which generates the data is
+We will now see that the separation principle applies in the Bayesian setting regardless of the data set size.
+This is first discussed in a parametric scenario where $\theta$ is still finite dimensional but now represents a random vector.

+Our assumption (which will be relaxed later) is that the system can still be described by a parametric structure $f$.
+But now it depends on the random (instead of deterministic) vector $\theta$ of known probability density function (pdf) $p(\theta)$.
+Output data are generated as follows

-where $u^t$ are the inputs up to instant $t$ while $e(t)$ is white noise, independent of $\theta$, of known pdf $p(e)$.
+where $e(t)$ is white noise, independent of $\theta$, whose pdf is known.
 In this Bayesian setting, the solution of the identification problem has to be seen as the entire posterior of $\theta$, calculated by the Bayes rule as follows